pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 Let's now replace custom implementation of `Subject`, `Observable` and `Observer` by using these from RxJS.

+Note that we are using `BehaviorSubject` instead of `Subject` from RxJS. `BehaviorSubject` takes initial state as input and remembers last emitted state.
+With this feature, we don't need local state.
+We can get the latest state from using `getValue()` method.
+Another important benefit is that `Observers` subscribing late will still get notified with latest state even without call to `next()`.

 > branch: introduce-rxjs

 ### app-data.service.ts